PaniPaniello/Epigenomics_Answers/README.md

 # Epigenomics_Answers
-In this repository you can find the answers to the Epigenomics questionnaire.
+In this repository you can find the answers to the Epigenomics ChIP-seq questionnaire.